Vestre Hestlægerhøe

-Vestre Hestlægerhøe or Vestre Hestlægerhø is a mountain on the border of Vågå Municipality and Lom Municipality in Innlandet county, Norway.
+Vestre Hestlægerhøe is a mountain on the border of Vågå Municipality and Lom Municipality in Innlandet county, Norway.
 The 1758 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 40 km southwest of the village of Vågåmo.

 The peak of Vestre Hestlægerhøe rises to a height of 1758 m and has a topographic prominence of 53 m.
 The mountain is surrounded by several other notable mountains including Styggehøi to the west, Glittertinden to the north, and Austre Hestlægerhøe and Nautgardsoksli to the east.
 The mountain area drains via the river Veo to the north and the river Russa to the south, both tributaries of the river Sjoa.